versatica/mediasoup-website/documentation/v3/mediasoup-client/design.md

 * Works in the browser and Node.js.

 <div markdown="1" class="note">
 There is no native WebRTC or RTP engine in Node.js.
-When running mediasoup-client in Node.js, the application can provide it with a custom handler to control a 3rd party media/RTP library.
+When running in Node.js the application must provide mediasoup-client with a custom [handler](/documentation/v3/mediasoup-client/api/#DeviceOptions) to control a 3rd party media/RTP library.
 </div>